SWITZERLAND. FURTHER TURN TO THE RIGHT SIDE

 NATIONAL COUNCIL

-The two green lists, which created the surprise four years ago, accumulating a total of 44 seats, have recorded huge losses:
+The two green lists, which created the surprise four years ago, accumulated a total of 44 seats, have recorded huge losses:

-• the authentic Greens, the big losers of this polls, dropped from 13.2 to 9.8% and elected 23 deputies instead of 28;
+• the radical Greens, the big losers of this polls, dropped from 13.2 to 9.8% and elected 23 deputies instead of 28;

 The three traditional parties on the Swiss political scene show little change compared to the recent past: